Project-Herophilus/IntegrationFramework-HDF/README.md

 we simplify data access within healthcare and focus on ensuring <b>data is the asset</b>.

 Here are a few key things to know as you read this:
+* The basis of all the efforts for Intelligent DaaS is that <b>Data is the Asset</b> and this set of repositories are intended to help anyone connect and build innovative platforms for usage with a variety of data: healthcare and beyond.
 * Intelligent DaaS, or any of its components, ARE NOT PRODUCTS AND WILL NOT BECOME A PRODUCT.
 They are enabling capabilities in a consitent manner, as a design pattern/accelerator.
-The intent is to provide a comprehensive connectivity and routing of data.
-Data is the asset and this set of repositories is intended to help anyone connect and build innovative platforms for usage with a variety of data: healthcare and beyond.
+This specific repository is focused around providing comprehensive healthcare connectivity and routing of data.
 * iDaaS-Connect is all about enabling connectivity to data.
 For ease of use and scale we have isolated each specific type of connectivity into its own specific solution.
 This repository is all about showcasing capabilities through software and is a value add.
-*

 Below please find a visual that does visualize the entire iDaaS capabilities set.
 The key thing to note is while each specific iDaaS capability is purpose built and designed for any type of customer public or hybrid cloud our focus is on meeting data where it is securely and at scale.